Bad Powers

 MICRON [M:MKP:B] TOKENS ARE AT 1/4 STRENGTH Marcus Porter (Bad Powers)

-You have the power of smallness.
+You have the weakness of smallness.
 All your tokens count as one fourth of a token (rounding down).
 You may still only bring 4 tokens into the cone.

 History: The little known Micron are the inhabitants of a small planet far out in the Macron system.
 Determined to outshine their more famous neighbors, they have recently acquired space flight and are out to take on the cosmos.